Hyde46/rusterize/README.md

 ## How to build

-Building the rusterizer, it's quiet easy:
+Building the rusterize, it's quiet easy:

 Linux and macOS:
 ```
 $ cargo build --release
 ```

-and the executable will be in target/release/rusterizer.
+and the executable will be in target/release/rusterize.

 ## Contributing
 To contribute, follow these steps: